cube-js/cube/docs/Schema/measures.md

 ```

 ### title
-You can use `title` parameter to change measure displayed name.
-By default Cube.js will humanize your measure key to create a display name.
+You can use the `title` parameter to change a measure’s displayed name.
+By default, Cube.js will humanize your measure key to create a display name.
-In order to override default behaviour please use `title` parameter.
+In order to override default behavior, please use the `title` parameter.

 ```javascript
 ordersCount: {